APPENDIX F - KITEBOARD RACING RULES

 Mark-Room

-Room for a kiteboard to sail her proper course to round or pass the mark on the required side.
+Room for a kiteboard to sail no farther from the mark than needed to sail her proper course to round or pass the mark on the required side, and room to pass a finishing mark after finishing.

 Obstruction